 The Lions have been doing this ever since, except from 1942-44 during World War II.
 For whatever reason, the Lions now play every year in the Thanksgiving football matchups.

 According to Sporting News, other NFL teams had played on Thanksgiving before the 1934 matchup.
 The Lions owner was able to reach a deal with NBC to broadcast his NFL game on 94 different radio stations around the country, though, bringing a widespread prime-time appeal to his team.

 Lions fans have been happy to watch stars like Calvin Johnson and Barry Sanders score touchdowns every November ever since inside Ford Field.

 In addition to the Lions and Cowboys, many other teams have went head to head on Thanksgiving.

-But this year's Turkey Day schedule is pretty darn good, as head coach Bill Belichick returns to Thanksgiving night a decade after the infamous "butt fumble."
-Of course, the other headliner will always be the Thanksgiving game inside Texas' AT&T Stadium.
+This year's Turkey Day schedule is pretty darn good, as Jared Goff and the Lions look to improve on their 8-2 record and Christian McCaffrey looks to keep scoring touchdowns in Seattle.
+Of course, the headliner will always be the Thanksgiving game inside Texas' AT&T Stadium.